HDFGroup/hdf5/doc/vfd-swmr-user-guide.md

     vfd_swmr_zoo_reader: tend_zoo: H5Lexists unexpectedly true.
 ```

-These are expected.
-In addition, there will be expected errors
+These are expected transient failues.
+In addition, there will be
-in the variable length data tests until we are able to re-implement
+expected errors in the variable length data tests until we are able
-variable length data storage in HDF5.
+to re-implement variable length data storage in HDF5.

 # Sample programs